Mutai-ai/airbnb-clone-project/README.md

 7. Database Optimization:
 Database optimization involves indexing, query tuning, and data structuring to improve performance and scalability.
 It ensures the application runs efficiently, especially as the user base, bookings, and property data grow.

+## API Security
+.
+Authentication:
+This will ensure that only verified users access their accounts prventing unauthorized access to personal data.
+.
+Authorization:
+This protects system integrity by ensuring that users only perform actions they are permitted to do.
+.
+Data encryption:
+Encryption ensures that user data is unreadable if intercepted or breached, maintaining user trust.
+.
+Secure payment processing:
+Outsourcing payment handling to trusted providers.
+This reduces the risk of data breaches and ensures compliance with financial regulations.
+.
+Logging and Monitoring:
+Monitor server activity and log security-related events such as failed logins or suspicious transactions help detect intrusions early, respond to threats quickly, and provide forensic data if a breach occurs.